-"Public participation in the decision-making process not only helps build mutual trust between the people, state offices and investors, but in many cases prevents threats to human health and threats to wildlife.
-Kazakhstan ratified the so-called Aarhus Convention that guarantees citizens the right to information, and participation in decision-making processes, already in the year 2000.
-I believe, that Arnika's rich experience can contribute to solutions and to solve some ecological problems of western Kazakhstan," says project coordinator for the Czech non-governmental organisation Arnika Martin Skalský.
+"Public participation in the decision-making process not only helps build mutual trust between the people, state offices, and investors, but in many cases, prevents threats to human health and to wildlife.
+Kazakhstan ratified the so-called Aarhus Convention in 2000 which guarantees citizens the right to information and participation in decision-making processes.
+I believe, that Arnika's rich experience can contribute to solutions and to solve some ecological problems of western Kazakhstan," says project coordinator for the Czech non-governmental organisation Arnika, Martin Skalský.

-As an example of good practice will serve inter alia, a number of cases, when people in the Czech Republic, thanks to participation in administrative proceedings and process of environmental impact assessment of project to prevent threats to health and the environment.
+As an example of good practice will provide a number of cases as examples when people in the Czech Republic stood up for their rights thanks to participation in administrative proceedings and process of environmental impact assessment of project to prevent threats to health and the environment.
 Videos about these cases are available at: http://arnika.org/video-ucast-verejnosti

-"The European Union has environmentally friendly technologies, offers a number of examples of good practice and requires member states to apply strict standards.
-This combination will be an inspiration for us in finding ways to deal with threats in the field of environment in our province," said the regional project coordinator in Kazakhstan for the organization Kirill Osin from Eco Mangystau.
+"The European Union has environmentally friendly technologies, offers a number of examples of good practice, and requires member states to apply strict standards.
+This combination will be an inspiration for us in finding ways to deal with threats in the environment of our province," said the regional project coordinator in Kazakhstan for the organization, Kirill Osin, from Eco Mangystau.

-Arnika with Kazakhstan partners will also divide among the local organisations small grants of up to three thousand euros on the activities, which will help local people deal with specific active issues.
-Grants should, in particular, help people gain better access to information, enable them to engage in the decision-making processes and protect themselves from pollution, and other negative effects of industrial projects.
-As a apart of the project Arnika together with local partners, will among other things, hold training seminars or analyse the legislation and propose specific positive changes.
+Arnika with Kazakhstan partners will also provide the local organisations with small grants of up to three thousand euros for projects which will help local people deal with specific active issues.
+Grants should, in particular, help people gain better access to information, enable them to engage in the decision-making processes, protect themselves from pollution and other negative effects of industrial projects.
+As a apart of the project, Arnika together with local partners, will hold training seminars, analyse the legislation, and propose specific positive changes.